GLOBAL MARKETS-Stocks, bond yields fall on Greece, U.S. data

 By Herbert Lash

-European shares retreated on data showing private loan growth in the euro zone stalled in April, while the separate report on U.S. gross domestic product also indicated after-tax corporate profits declined 8.7 percent in the first quarter.
+European shares also fell on data showing private loan growth in the euro zone stalled in April, while the separate report on U.S. gross domestic product also indicated after-tax corporate profits declined 8.7 percent in the first quarter.

-Conflicting reports that Athens was close to clinching a reforms-for-cash deal with its creditors pushed German 10-year bond yields down 4 basis points to just under 0.50 percent.
+Conflicting reports that Athens was close to clinching a reforms-for-cash deal with its creditors pushed German 10-year bond yields down 3 basis points to 0.50 percent.

-"It's just Greece, Greece and Greece," said David Madden, a market analyst at IG in London.
-"The lack of news in either direction tells you why traders are sitting on their hands."

-U.S. debt yields also dropped, with the 30-year U.S. Treasury falling to its lowest in three and a half weeks, at 2.84 percent, while benchmark U.S. 10-year yields hit a three-and-a-half-week low at 2.097 percent.
+U.S. debt yields also fell, with the 30-year U.S. Treasury falling to its lowest in three and a half weeks, at 2.84 percent, while benchmark U.S. 10-year yields also hit a three-and-a-half-week low at 2.097 percent.

 The U.S. government slashed its GDP estimate to show the economy shrank at a 0.7 percent annual rate in the first quarter instead of the 0.2 percent growth it estimated in April.
 The economy appears poised for its worst first-half performance since 2011.

-Oil surged about 5 percent as a rally in the dollar faded and after data a day earlier showed four straight weekly draws in U.S. stockpiles.
+Oil surged more about 3 percent as a rally in the dollar faded and after data from a day ago showed four straight weekly draws in U.S. stockpiles.

-The dollar index was down 0.11 percent at 96.859 and remained on track for a rise in May, resuming a string of nearly uninterrupted monthly gains that began last July.
+The dollar index was up 0.07 percent at 97.035 and remained on track for a rise in May, resuming a string of nearly uninterrupted monthly gains that began last July.

+The dollar was off 0.2 percent at $1.0968 against the euro, which, unlike bonds and stocks, was benefiting from hopes a deal may soon be reached between Greece and its creditors.

 (Editing by Bernadette Baum)